Building A Budget With Allocations - All Flexibility Levels

 Personnel

-All NAF related positions NAF Directors (ET-6), NAF Academy Managers (ET-8) and/or NAF Academy Coordinators (ET-10) are allocated and pre-loaded onto school budgets in the budgeting application based on advisory of the College and Career Programs Division in the Office of Secondary Schools and consultation with school leaders.
+All NAF related positions NAF Directors (ET-6), NAF Academy Managers (ET-8), and/or NAF Academy Coordinators (ET-10) are allocated and pre-loaded onto school budgets in the budgeting application based on advisory of the College and Career Programs Division in the Office of Secondary Schools and consultation with school leaders.

 Non-Personnel

-Menus of Options
+Menu of Options

 Assistant Principal – If schools wish to have an Assistant Principal over the Academy, Principals should contact the College and Career Programs Division to discuss this option.
-To budget for the position, Principals should submit a petition and use flexible funding to budget for the increased cost above the NAF Academy Director role.
+To budget for the position, Principals should submit a petition and use flexible funding on to budget for the increased cost above the NAF Academy Director role.
 Unlike NAF Directors, Assistant Principals have evaluative authority and are required to hold OSSE Administrative licensure.
 As there is no specific AP-NAF Academy position, Principals should select the appropriate Assistant Principal position that fits their program.
 This Assistant Principal should primarily oversee the NAF Academy.

 Central Support